valentine-dev/spring-boot-duration-style-iso8601/README.md

-># Development Work Based on Defined Agreements
+># Development Work Based on Defined Agreements - by Valentine Wu
 >
 >For software development, it is normally to first **define** the requirements which are **agreed** by the stakeholders based on which the implementation will start.
+The defined agreement is evolving from time to time and its implementation will be moving forward accordingly.
 >
 >## Defined and Agreed Requirements
 >